 What is the research plan?
-It is anticipated that NIST will award a task order to a new extramural contractor in FY 2013.
-The task order will be structured so that each TechBrief will be developed by a small project team of highly qualified practitioners and researchers, typically three to four people.
-At least one leading practitioner and one leading researcher in the structural steel field will lead the effort for the braced frame TechBrief, while at least one leading practitioner and one leading researcher in the reinforced masonry field will lead the effort for the reinforced masonry TechBrief, thus ensuring that both best practices and cutting edge research will be included in both reports.
+It is anticipated that NIST will retain a new Indefinite Delivery, Indefinite Quantity (IDIQ) contractor in late FY 2013.
+NIST will award a task order to this new extramural contractor for developing this TechBrief in late FY 2014.
+The task order will be structured so that the TechBrief will be developed by a small project team of highly qualified practitioners and researchers, consisting of three to four people.
+At least one leading practitioner and one leading researcher in the structural steel field, both with BRBF experience, will lead the effort, thus ensuring that both best practices and cutting edge research will be addressed.
+A small peer review panel of equally well-qualified experts will also be retained.

-A detailed research plan, including the names of all project participants, will be developed by the contractor for each TechBrief during the task order proposal development process.
+A detailed research plan, including the names of all project participants, will be developed by the contractor during the task order proposal development process.
 This project description will be revised immediately following task order award to reflect the additional detail that will be provided.

 Seismic Provisions for Structural Steel Buildings, ANSI/AISC 341, American Institute of Steel Construction, Chicago, IL, 2010.